Taxis in Israel

 Tipping Taxi Drivers in Israel

-• Tipping taxi drivers is not customary in Israel and is not expected.
-However, if your driver is exceptionally courteous or helpful, leaving some extra change as a token of appreciation will surely be welcomed.
+• However, if you feel your driver provided exceptionally courteous or helpful service, leaving some extra change as a token of appreciation is certainly welcomed and appreciated.

-taxi app navigation
+taxi app in israel

-Taxis at Ben Gurion Airport
+Taxis at Ben Gurion Airport (TLV)

-• Pay attention: Passengers have reported significantly long wait times outside the arrivals terminal due to an ongoing shortage of drivers.
-To sidestep these delays and ensure a seamless arrival, it is highly recommended to pre-book your taxi in advance to secure your ride ahead of time with a private taxi operator.
-This way, you can avoid the uncertainty of on-the-spot availability and enjoy a smoother travel experience, especially during peak hours, weekends, or holidays.
+⚠️ UPDATE: Passengers have been reporting significantly long wait times at Ben Gurion Airport due to an ongoing shortage of drivers.
+To avoid potential delays and ensure a seamless arrival experience, it is highly recommended to pre-book your taxi in advance with a private taxi operator.
+This guarantees your vehicle is waiting for you, eliminating uncertainty about on-the-spot availability, especially during peak travel times, weekends, or holidays.

-airport taxi stand
+airport taxi sign

 Shared Taxis in Israel (“Sherut”)

-• Sheruts are a more affordable option compared to regular taxis in Israel and are typically faster than buses.
-However, they may not be the best choice if you’re traveling with a lot of luggage, as they tend to be cramped.
+• Cons: They may not be the best choice if you’re traveling with a lot of luggage, as they tend to be cramped.

 sherut taxi in israel

-Traveling With Excess Luggage
+Traveling With Luggage in Israeli Taxis

 Safety Tips for Using Taxis in Israel